Bones Modise

-Mpho Gift Modise (born January 1980) is a South African politician.
+Mpho Gift "Bones" Modise (born January 1980), né Siphosami Bonisile Sigasa, is a South African politician.
 He is a member of the African National Congress (ANC) serving in the Gauteng Provincial Legislature since 2019.
 A former ANC Youth League activist and civil servant, he was elected to his first term in the 2019 general election.

 Early life

 Modise was born on 1 January 1980 in Zola, Soweto, named Siphosami Bonisile Sigasa.
 He is the son of Napoleon Mzuleki Sigasa and Limakatso Emily Maine.
 His name changed in his childhood after he left Soweto to live with his mother who married Mohau Isaac Modise.
 He was raised in Zola and in Sharpeville Vaal.

 During his high school years, he was expelled from multiple schools.
 He the matriculated at Isizwe Sechaba Secondary School where he was elected President of School Representative Council.
 As a student, he was active in the Congress of South African Students {COSAS} School Drama and Debating team, and later became active in the ANC and South African Communist Party {SACP}.

 He became the youngest chairperson of his local ANC branch in Vereeniging and also served as both Regional and Provincial Secretary of the ANC Youth League in the Vaal and Gauteng Province.